worldline/learning-kotlin-multiplatform/docs/src/overview/README.md

 ## Prerequisites

 - Basic knowledge of kotlin development (nullability,inline & lambda functions mainly).
 For more information, please refer to the [Worldline kotlin training](https://worldline.github.io/learning-kotlin/)
-- [Fleet IDE](https://www.jetbrains.com/fleet/) is the dedicated IDE to consider for KMP developpement with exclusive features such as better preview management
+- [Android Studio IDE](https://developer.android.com/studio) is the dedicated IDE to consider for KMP developpement.
 - A good connectivity

 ::: tip Advanced installation